Understanding V-Risk: Navigating the Complex Landscape of Value in AI

 The good news is that many large AI models – ChatGPT, Claude, Gemini, Grok etc – have been trained on vast amounts of text data, including books, academic papers, blog posts, religious texts, philosophical treatises, and social media discussions.
 So yes, AI has been exposed to a wide array of human value systems, ethical theories, and cultural norms.
 But does that mean AI understands those values?

-- Surface-Level Synthesis: AI can aggregate and summarise diverse perspectives, but this synthesis doesn’t resolve contradictions or reveal which values should dominate.
-That’s still a human question. [reminder: Fact check, as the landscape keeps changing]
+• Surface-Level Synthesis: AI can aggregate and summarise diverse perspectives, but this synthesis doesn’t resolve contradictions or reveal which values should dominate.
+That’s still a human question.

 So what does this mean for the value loading problem?
-Even if an AI “knows” about all our ethical systems, it doesn’t mean it understands which ones to prioritise, or why.
-More importantly, it won’t be internally motivated to preserve or develop those values unless we design it to be.
+Even if an AI “knows” about all our ethical systems, it doesn’t mean it understands which systems to prioritise, how to resolve tradeoffs between them, or why.
+More importantly, it won’t be internally motivated to preserve or develop those values unless it cares (probably we should design AI to care about this).
 So the value loading problem remains particularly challenging (and also very interesting).

 Goal Content Integrity and the Risk of Early Value Lock-In

 Goal content integrity is one of core parts of Instrumental Convergence (or similarly basic AI drives).
-There is a serious risk that AI becomes robustly capable at preserving its goals (and by association values) before it becomes capable of mature understandings of the landscape of value and caring about such values.
+There is a serious risk that AI becomes robustly capable at preserving its goals (and by association values) before it becomes capable of mature understanding of the landscape of value and capable of caring about it.
 Given these major periods where it reaches goal content maturity and value maturity: V1) a period where AI isn’t be capable enough to understand values to a sophisticated enough standard, V2) a period where it is capable of enough understanding of value, G1) a period where it isn’t capable of robust goal content integrity and G2) a period when it is.
-We may end up with an AI that understands value but has already locked itself into a totalising enforcement of it’s initial ‘final’ goals – like maximising paper-clips.
+We may end up with an AI that understands value but has already locked itself into a totalising enforcement of it’s initial ‘final’ goals (some goals are bad, like maximising paper-clips).

 The Value Loading Problem